John Jenkins (defensive tackle)

-Johnathan Jenkins (born July 11, 1989) is an American football nose tackle for the Miami Dolphins of the National Football League (NFL).
-He played college football at Georgia, and was drafted by the New Orleans Saints in the third round of the 2013 NFL Draft.
-He has also played for the Seattle Seahawks, Chicago Bears, and New York Giants.
+Johnathan Jenkins (born July 11, 1989) is an American professional football nose tackle for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the New Orleans Saints in the third round of the 2013 NFL draft.
+He has also played for the Seattle Seahawks, Chicago Bears, New York Giants, and Miami Dolphins.

-Early years
+Early life

 A native of Meriden, Connecticut, Jenkins attended Francis T. Maloney High School, where he was a member of the Maloney Spartans high school football team.
 He played defensive end and also occasionally appeared as fullback on short-and-goal situations (scoring four touchdowns as a senior).
 Jenkins then attended Mississippi Gulf Coast Community College in Perkinston, Mississippi, where he recorded 41 tackles and two quarterback sacks as a sophomore.
 Gulf Coast had a 19−5 record in his two seasons there.

 College career

 Jenkins received an athletic scholarship to attend the University of Georgia, and played for coach Mark Richt's Georgia Bulldogs football team in 2011 and 2012.
 He was recruited by Richt to man the nose tackle position in Georgia's 3-4 defense, rotating with Kwame Geathers in the position.